dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 There are various checks for many different versions of Windows, but there is no check for `Darwin` (which Apple's ACPI usually checks for).
 We generally want to set `OSYS` to the value for the latest version of Windows in order to enable the most features.
 In this case, the latest version of Windows is "Windows 2015", or [Windows 10](https://docs.microsoft.com/en-us/windows-hardware/drivers/acpi/winacpi-osi#_osi-strings-for-windows-operating-systems).
 This means that we should set OSYS to `0x07DF`.
 Notice that this value is greater than the `OSYS < 0x07DC` value being checked for earlier, which means that the check in LSTA should return `0x0F` now.

 The best way to patch these checks is to use _OSI to XOSI with SSDT-XOSI, or to set the OSYS value just within the scope of the I2C device.
-Attempting to set OSYS directly generally fails as \_INI sets a default value which will override whatever value you set.
+Attempting to set OSYS directly generally fails as \_INI sets a default value which will override any value you set.

 ### _OSI to XOSI